isbg/isbg/README.md

  what is going on.

 You can now examine your spam folder and will see what spam was detected.
-You can change the SpamAssassin threshold in your user_prefs file it created earlier.
+You can change the SpamAssassin threshold in your `user_prefs` file it created earlier.

 isbg remembers which messages it has already seen, so that it doesn't process them again every time it is run.
-If you are testing and do want it to run again, then remove the trackfile (default
+If you are testing and do want it to run again, then remove the trackfile (default `$HOME/.isbg-track*`).
-$HOME/.isbg-track*).

-If you specified --savepw then isbg will remember your password the next time you run against the same server with the same username.
-You should not specify --savepw in future runs unless you want to change the saved password.
+If you specified `--savepw` then isbg will remember your password the next time you run against the same server with the same username.
+You should not specify `--savepw` in future runs unless you want to change the saved password.

 # Running it<a name="Running-it"></a>

 You'll probably want something to actually be done with the original spams in your inbox.
 By default nothing happens to them, but you have two options available.
-If you specify --flag then spams will be flagged.
+If you specify `--flag` then spams will be flagged.

-You can get the messages marked for deletion by specifying --delete.
+You can get the messages marked for deletion by specifying `--delete`.
- If you never want to see them in your inbox, also specify the --expunge option after --delete and they will be removed when isbg logs out of the IMAP server.
+ If you never want to see them in your inbox, also specify the `--expunge` option after `--delete` and they will be removed when isbg logs out of the IMAP server.

 # Your folder names<a name="Your-folder-names"></a>